Our Worship verses God’s Work

 That just as we needed to take a break, I thought he did, too.
 He, along with us, would take one day out of seven for a mini re-creation.
 Then we would both be ready for Monday.

-There’s no mention of them resting on Sunday, basking in the glory that results from our worship.
+There’s no mention of Jesus and his Father resting on Sunday, basking in the glory that results from our worship.
 No, as we rest and worship, God is working.
 And I’m okay with that.

 If God were to rest, just for a day, what would become of us?
-I need him every day, so I’m glad he doesn’t take a break.
+I need him every day, so I’m glad he doesn’t take a break, even though that is exactly what he tell us to do.